kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Flume-log-appender/index.md

 <img src="attach/creating-flume-log-appender2.png">
 7. Click <b>Add</b>.

-### Creating Flume log appender with REST API
+# Creating Flume log appender with Admin REST API

-It is also possible to create a Flume log appender for your application by using REST API.
-The following example illustrates how to provision the Flume log appender via REST API.
+It is also possible to create a Flume log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
+The following example illustrates how to provision the Flume log appender via Admin REST API.

-### Formats
+## Formats

 The Flume log appender can be configured to produce flume events using either <i>Records container</i> or <i>Generic</i> format.